Best Home Sauna Brands in the US (2026): Real Prices, Real Flaws

 Based: New Zealand/Australia | Type: Cabin saunas

-Alpine is worth mentioning because they come up frequently in online sauna communities, but with a caveat: they are primarily an AU/NZ brand with limited US availability.
+Alpine is worth mentioning because they come up frequently in online sauna communities, but with a caveat: they are an NZ/AU retailer brand with limited US availability.
+The company now trades as Alpine Spas and calls itself New Zealand's largest spa and sauna retailer, selling infrared, traditional and wood-fired saunas under its own label.

 What they do well